 Mindfulness-based Cognitive Therapy (MBCT)

 There is a useful link relating to the history of cognitive models of psychology at:

-A usful illustration of the elements involved in this approach to therapy is reporduced below:
+A useful illustration of the elements involved in this approach to therapy is reproduced below:

 EXPERIMENTING WITH THOUGHTS

 It is as well to start with recording some thoughts; after all, these results may become the basis of a load of safe experiments in the future, Consider what is my present:

 Transfer this information, above, to a sheet of paper and identify a recent difficult situation.
 Choose something relevant: recent and not too troubling to you now.

-…. and question what might you do differently in a similiar situation in order to remain in the ‘working area’, rather than jumping to the extremes.
+…. and question what you might do differently in order to remain on the scenic pathway – in the ‘working area’.

 There is a useful summary reference to Christine Padesky’s work in this area.
 She has identified a number of useful thought recording systems that will help with safe experimenting.
 Have a look at: